mmrabe/SEAM-2023-Paper/README.md

 ### Running the MCMC simulations

 The script swift_recovery.R performs the recovery study (fit SEAM to 100 simulated datasets with known parameters.
-The script swift_fit,R performs the parameter estimation for experimental data.
+The script swift_fit.R performs the parameter estimation for experimental data.